The one secret that every marketing event organizer knows – a good keynote speaker can make or break your event.

 The Distinction Between Good and Great Keynote Speeches

 Look at the killer keynotes from the past.
-These are the speeches that people talk about after the event.
+These are the speakers people go to digital marketing conferences for.
+These are the speeches and presentations attendees talk about long after the event.
 They spark conversation.
 They attract attention months and years later as a source of inspiration and invaluable information.